yurilavinas/ai_big_data_quantum_compution/README.md

 AI-assisted recruitment is biased.
-Here’s how to make it more fair https://www.weforum.org/agenda/2019/05/ai-assisted-recruitment-is-biased-heres-how-to-beat-it/ also good for framing purposes
+Here’s how to make it more fair https://www.weforum.org/agenda/2019/05/ai-assisted-recruitment-is-biased-heres-how-to-beat-it/ also good for framing purposes, it mentions several cases and explains how large companies use AI for hiring people (second part of the article).

 AI can be sexist and racist — it’s time to make it fair https://www.nature.com/articles/d41586-018-05707-8 this paper can help establishing the relevance of the problem and the dimension.